 A study of individuals who underwent a fiberotomy procedure reported that healing was uneventful.
 No patients reported post-operative discomfort or any noticeable changes in the surgical sites at the one-week follow-up appointment.

 It’s normal to have questions or feel concerned.
 But this procedure is typically painless and fairly non-invasive.
 And remember, it’s on the last part of your journey to getting the smile you’ve always wanted.

 Your Invisalign could be 30% Off

 Many dental insurance plans don’t cover Invisalign or cosmetic dentistry.
 This makes us a little angry.
 Teeth whitening, porcelain veneers, and cosmetic bonding are important aspects of dentistry.
 So… why aren’t they reimbursed?
 We at Soothing Dental loathe the restrictions imposed by the insurance industry.
 Moreover, we want to make quality dentistry much more accessible.
 Therefore, we offer our own Soothing Dental Membership Plans.
 These straight-forward plans discount your Invisalign treatment up to 30%.
 Even better, our plans cover additional work.
 There is no limit or cap!

-Meet with our amazing dentists today for a free consultation to discuss your Invisalign options.
+Meet with our amazing dentists today for a consultation to discuss your Invisalign options.
 You’re obviously looking into Invisalign if you’re reading this!
 First meet us, then see how we do things at a noticeably higher level.
 Finally get all of your questions answered.
-It’s free.
-There’s no charge or obligation, and you’ll have fun in the process.
 We welcome same- or next-day appointments.
 Simply call or text 415-989-3953 or book an appointment online.

 Read More About Invisalign: